 Classroom discussions are an important part of learning.
-The Common Core State Standards, address discussions with under the Speaking & Listening strands.
+The Common Core State Standards, address discussions under the Speaking & Listening strands.
 This list shows the main standards:

 Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 4 topics and texts, building on others’ ideas and expressing their own clearly.